Michael Patrick King on Shocking 'And Just Like That' Death

-Michael Patrick King Answers All Our Questions About Shocking 'And Just Like That' Death (Exclusive)
+Michael Patrick King Answers Fans' Questions About Shocking 'And Just Like That' Death (Exclusive)

 'Sex and The City' Revival Reveals Shocking Death of Main Charac…